openstack/i18n/doc/source/i18n_team_meeting.rst

    Odd and even values are calculated based on `ISO week numbers <https://www.timeanddate.com/date/weeknumber.html>`_.

-The meeting is interconnected with the `Documentation Team Meeting <http://eavesdrop.openstack.org/#Documentation_Team_Meeting>`_.
+The meeting was interconnected with the `Documentation Team Meeting <https://meetings.opendev.org/meetings/docteam/>`_.
-The first 30 minutes are reserved for I18n topics and the second part is for Documentation Team topics.
+The first 30 minutes were reserved for I18n topics and the second part was for Documentation Team topics.

 Meeting agenda
 --------------

 Everybody can propose agenda topics on `I18nTeamMeeting Wiki Page <https://wiki.openstack.org/wiki/Meetings/I18nTeamMeeting#Agenda_for_next_meeting>`_.
 If there are no topics proposed, the meeting might be canceled for that week.

 Usual topics